NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows.
 > Surely goodness and mercy shall follow me all the days of my life, and I shall dwell in the house of the Lord forever.

-How did I do?
+I put it to you that any chapter in the Bible or even any decent poetry book is better than any Surah of the Quran.

 # Surah 2: 24

-> But if you do not—and you will not—then be mindful of the Fire whose fuel is people and stones; it has been prepared for the deniers.
+*New topic (4)*

-If I'm a denier and unable to provide something more lyrical than the Quran, it threatens with hell.
-Luckily while I am a denier, I was able to provide a Surah that was way more excellent than any Surah in the Quran, so I think I'm safe.
+> be mindful of the Fire whose fuel is people and stones; it has been prepared for the deniers.

 Apparently hell is fueled by people?
 And stones?
 In the Bible hellfire does not need fuel.
 Also in the Bible hell is not prepared for humans but for the satan and the demons.
 Humans were not supposed to go to hell but it's just an unfortunate side effect of rejecting God.
 But in Islam hell is made specifically to torture humans, and as we learned, Allah is deliberately causing people to go to hell.